yegor256/blog/_drafts/empty.md

 I believe it is obvious that this new class has methods that are much more cohesive and readable.
-Now every method is doing exactly one thing and it's easy to understand which thing it is.
+Now every method is doing exactly one thing, and it's easy to understand which thing it is.

-This idea about avoiding empty lines is applicable to other languages, not just Java/C++/Ruby, etc. For example, this CSS code is definitely begging for refactoring:
+This idea about avoiding empty lines is also applicable to other languages, not just Java/C++/Ruby, etc. For example, this CSS code is definitely begging for refactoring: